Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lewisham, placing the area among the bottom 25% of areas assessed nationally

-Lewisham's population density is around 1684 people per approval, reflecting a mature, established area.
-With stable or declining population projections, Lewisham should see reduced housing demand pressures, benefiting potential buyers in the future.
+Lewisham's population density is around 1685 people per approval, suggesting a mature area with stable or declining population projections, which may reduce housing demand pressures.

 Frequently Asked Questions - Development